From MSDS to SDS

 Manufacturer's name and information, hazardous ingredients, physical and chemical characteristics, fire and explosion data, reactivity data, health hazard data, precautions for safe handling, and control measures.
 While this did have some very good information, it was incomplete compared to the 16 sections that are in place today.

-Upgrading from MSDS to SDS
+Upgrading to SDS

 If a facility is still using the MSDS, it is important to upgrade to the SDS right away.
 Many facilities feel overwhelmed because it seems like a big job, but in reality it is quite simple to complete the upgrade.